schemetastic/tea-loop-next-js/README.md

 -   Schedule: none
 -   Randomize Using: User ID

-5. Go to the "Experiment Results" section and then create a new Metric, for the event name, make sure that they key is named `clicked-header-cta`, the Type of the metric should be "Total Sum", and optimized for "Increase"
+5. Go to the "Experiment Results" section and then create a new Metric, make sure that the key of the metric be `preferred-header-flavor`, and that the event key be named `header-flavor-cta-clicked`, the Type of the metric should be "Total Sum", and optimized for "Increase"

 6. Now that you are all set-up, go to the root directory of the project and hit: